 Before we get to the exercises, I wanted to talk about the power of rotation in terms of exercise.
 All the moves that will follow have a twisting or rotating component, and that’s for a very good reason.
 Many exercises are very linear, so they only work the front – or back – of your body.
 Core exercises that make use of rotation work it all, especially the harder to shape abs and obliques.

-All the exercises in this workout will have a twisting and a core component to them!
+Due to this, all the exercises in this workout will have a twisting and a core component to them!
 Repeat each exercise in this series for a total of three times through the routine.
 Do this every other day for two weeks and then see if you notice a difference in your waist!

 Lunge with a Twist

-This exercise is great core booster in general and excellent for building lower body strength as well as helping to shrink that waist!
+This exercise is a great core booster in general and excellent for building lower body strength as well as helping to shrink that waist!